kaalam/document.source/jazz_reference/pages/starting_trying_out_poc.md

 permalink: starting_trying_out_poc.html
 ---

+## Trying out Jazz 0.4+

+{% include important.html content="Jazz is still under development to create the first Jazz 0.4.1 MVP.
+There is no PoC for the latest version." %}

 ## Trying out Jazz 0.3+

-{% include important.html content="Jazz is still under development to create the first Jazz 0.3+ MVP.
-There is no PoC for the latest version.
-If you understand C++ you can compile from source and **run unit tests**, **static** and **dynamic analysis** of the source code." %}
+{% include important.html content="Versions 0.2.x and 0.3.x are deprecated." %}

 ## Trying out Jazz 0.1.7

-You can run a Jazz 0.1.7 server (still implemented as legacy in Jazz 0.2+) using Docker from Docker Hub.
+You can run a Jazz 0.1.7 server (still implemented as legacy in Jazz 0.2.x) using Docker from Docker Hub.

 ```bash
 docker run -p8888:8888 kaalam/jazz_neat:0.2.1.99